← All research storiesThe China–Cornell–Oxford Project

 EcologicalObservational

-Conceptual illustration of ~65 counties varying widely in diet and disease — not data, not a reproduction of any published figure.
+Conceptual explanation of an ecological association — not data, not a reproduction of a published figure.

 What it was